 Media contact: Anna Dahlstein, tel.
 (919) 515-3585

-The NCSU Libraries has announced the appointment of the 2008-2010 NCSU Libraries Fellows, effective July 1, 2008: Cory Lown, Dan Lucas, Genya O’Gara, Andreas Orphanides, and David Zwicky.
+The NCSU Libraries has announced the appointment of the NCSU Libraries Fellows, 2007-2009, effective July 2007: Kristen Blake, Hyun-Duck Chung, Sandra Littletree, Emily Mazure, and Joseph Ryan.

-The NCSU Libraries Fellows Program develops future leaders for academic libraries, with a focus on science, engineering, and digital librarianship; on diversity; and on library management.
-Now in its ninth year, the program continues to attract an impressive group of talented new graduates from universities throughout North America.
+The NCSU Libraries Fellows Program develops future leaders for academic libraries, with a focus on science, engineering and digital librarianship, and on library management.
+Now in its ninth year, the program continues to attract a diverse and impressive group of talented new graduates from universities throughout North America.
 NCSU Libraries Fellows are appointed for a two-year term as members of the library faculty, combining a project assignment on an initiative of strategic importance with a half-time appointment in a home department.

 Kristen Blake brings experience in science library public and technical services, as well as an interest in innovation and leadership to the Fellows program.
 Blake’s home department will be Metadata and Cataloging.
 Her project will focus on the implementation of E-Matrix, an electronic resource management system developed by the NCSU Libraries.